bobwatcherx/fletDriveSample/README.md

 # Flet Google Drive CRUD File

+## set http://localhost:8080 for Athorized in Google Cloud
+## and set http://localhost:8080/ for Redirect Url in Google cloud

+# Run file with command : flet main.py

 ## add file client_secrets.json from you google cloud
 and paste in file client_secrets.json file